joeltok/websocket-response-tester/Readme.md

 - Uses this module to send messages to the server and test the messages sent back to the client side sockets

-## Future Features

-- generic event tester
-+ event builder
-+ attach listeners to individual clients in a sequence of promises/functions (like the request api)
-+ call the factory builder
-+ call the final then that runs it

-- basic type checking

 Contributions are welcome.
-Submit forks or contact me at jtok.dev@gmail.com
+For questions, please contact me at jtok.dev@gmail.com